 Specialty care on the other hand refers to specialized procedures like surgery or care for more complex health care problems like severe heart or lung disease, rheumatological diseases, etc.

-Your credit card will automatically be billed for your membership each month.
+Your bank account or credit card will automatically be billed for your membership each month.
 No surprise bills or unexpected costs.

 When it comes to primary care (see above if you are not sure what primary care is), health insurance rarely benefits patients.
 Involving an insurance company increases costs to patients and providers, burdens your doctor with red tape and paperwork, and distracts providers from their most important duty--taking care of patients.
 This higher cost, in turn, drives the need for physicians to see more and more patients.
 A typical family medicine provider in the US sees 15-25 patients per day; a DPC physician on the other hand, sees 6-10 patients a day.
 This means that Dr. Coleman has more time to spend with you.